When you’re driving your RV at night, the first thing you need is your headlights.

 Like most LED headlights they’ve got a long lasting 50,000 hours ahead of them before they’ll need changed.
 These special lights are high-intensity which makes them brighter and far more effective in navigating through bad weather and darkness.

-They’ll almost certainly fit any RV on the market currently, as well as this another benefit would be the one year warranty.
-The only downside is that the plastic on the headlights can crack if you’re on a bumpy road or track.
+They’ll almost certainly fit any RV on the market currently, as well as this, another benefit would be the one year warranty.
+One downside is that the plastic on the headlights can crack if you’re on a bumpy road or track.
 Another downside would be that moisture can easily find its way into the casing.

 These four piece LED headlights are some of the easiest headlights to install on your RV.
 Their patent design will prevent fogging and moisture from entering the inside.
 The bright 15 LED lights can offer 4200 lumens on high beam and 2500 lumens on a low beam.